tulioFcastro/venturus/README.md

 # Venturus

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3 and developed with node version 8.11.1 and npm version 6.0.1.

+## Installing dependencies
+Run `npm install` to install project dependencies

 ## Development server